FreshRSS/FreshRSS/docs/en/contributing.md

 ## Contribute to documentation

 The documentation needs a lot of improvements in order to be more useful to new contributors and we are working on it.
-If you want to give some help, meet us on [the dedicated repository](https://github.com/FreshRSS/documentation)!
+If you want to give some help, meet us in the main repositories [docs directory](https://github.com/FreshRSS/FreshRSS/tree/master/docs)!